 Are you considering obtaining a California family support order in your divorce?
 Opting for a family support order may be in your best financial interest if you or your spouse are paying or receiving both child and spousal support.

-How is a California Family Support Order Calculated?
+What is a California Family Support Order?

-The amount of family support a parent will receive and/or pay depends on the amount he/she is ordered to pay for child support and spousal support.
-California law requires courts to follow statewide guidelines when establishing support orders; however, both parents can always reach their own agreement about a child support, spousal support or family support order.
-When setting a family support order, it is important to keep in mind that the agreed upon amount of a family support order must be more than the standard California guidelines child support amount.
+The amount of family support a parent will receive or pay depends on the amount ordered for child and spousal support.
+California law requires courts to follow statewide guidelines when establishing support orders; however, both parents can always reach their own agreement.
+That said, when setting a family support order, the agreed upon amount must be more than the standard California guidelines.

-One hundred percent of payments made under a California family support order in divorce are potentially deductible by the payee.
-Furthermore, payments made under a California family support order in divorce are also reportable as taxable income by the recipient.
-This is because family support in a divorce is an unallocated award of spousal and child support.
-This means there is no designated amount of family support that is specifically attributable as being “child support” payable to the receiving party.
+One hundred percent of payments made under a California family support order are potentially deductible by the payee.
+Furthermore, payments made under this order are also reportable as taxable income by the recipient because they are unallocated awards of support.
+In other words, there is no designated amount of family support specifically attributable to child support.